oreogunlude/Shopper-Helper/README.md

 ### Toggle View

-Shopper Helper allows its users to toggle between being a shopper (needing help with shopping) and a helper (helping those in need).
+Shopper Helper allows its users to toggle between being a 'Shopper' (needing help with shopping) and a Helper (helping those in need).
 Once the app is launched, the user is required to pick a role on the app which then leads to the home page.

 ### Shopper Mode